Hayden-and-Connor/web-scada/server/README.md

-## Using the folder to learn more about Python server architecture
+## Using this folder to learn more about Python server architecture

 - flask
 - flask-socketio